bstrdlord/mirai-sucks/README.md

 feel free to create issues and contribute

 ## Killer
 the killer principle is very simple.
-It's very boring to do, so maybe I'll do something, but you can easily add on to it.
+I wrote a very simple [killer](https://github.com/bstrdlord/mirai-sucks/blob/main/bot/Killer.zig) (kill by port, rebind ports), cause it's very boring to do, but you can easily add on to it.

 [Mirai sources (u can find killers there)](https://github.com/R00tS3c/DDOS-RootSec/tree/master/Botnets/Mirai)